To Choose a Lover Solely by Logic – And a Little Bit About the Self-Baking Oven

 – Moons don’t marry, you know that, responded the moon grumpy to the self-baking oven.

-– I’ve heard that in some solar systems the moon marry the sun, croaked the black crow that had been listening for a long time now.
+– I’ve heard that in some solar systems the moon marry the sun, croaked the black raven that had been listening for a long time now.

 – It never works out cause the suns are up all day and then the moons get out and about in the night, countered a wild rabbit that no one had noticed until it spoke.
 (He was a very early riser compared to it’s family.)